QuiteAFancyEmerald/Slate-Desktop-for-Windows-11/sources/INSTALLATION.md

 Optimizer is an open source utility GUI hosted on GitHub that allows you to run more Windows 11 tweaks and remove specific UWP apps.
 For this script it is used to cover for anything missed by AME Wizard.

 1) Open up Optimizer and select the following tweaks at a minimum.
+2) You can also import the Slate pre-configured config file at `./src/config/Optimzier.json`

 [ Provide Optimizer Tweaks Screenshot ]